rogerokello/weConnect-api/README.md

 # weconnect
-A app to enable you manage your business and reviews.
+An app to enable you manage your business and reviews.
 Please visit a prototype at https://rogerokello.github.io/weconnect-practice/